soos-io/soos-ci-analysis-circleci-orb/README.md

   soos: soos-io/sca@x.y.z

 #
-# The Workflow is the example of how a user would integrate with the SOOS ORB
+# The Workflow is the example of how a user would integrate with the SOOS Orb
 #
 workflows:
   main: